anonimitoraf/skerrick/README.md

 ## Configuration
 * `jive-result-overlay-face` - Face used to display evaluation results

+## Bugs
+* Requires and exports happen in the context of `jive/server/index.ts`.
+It should instead happen on the context of the passed in modulePath

 ## Roadmap
 * Get it into MELPA
 * Fill out the rest of this README